 In 2005 Mark Hamill, who plays Pfc.
 Griff, lent his voice talents to the video game Call of Duty 2: Big Red One (2005).
 Like the film, the game follows the exploits of a squad from "The Big Red One" from North Africa to Eastern Europe.

 During the course of filming, Lee Marvin and Perry Lang got into an argument.
-While filming the scene where they come to Crucifix Hill (where the Nazis are planning an ambush), Lang kept waving and gesturing his arms while he spoke.
+While filming the scene where they come to Crucifix Hill (where the Germans are planning an ambush), Lang kept waving and gesturing his arms while he spoke.
 After the scene was finished, Marvin growled at Lang, "What the fuck was all that crap about?", and Lang replied by cursing out Marvin.
 According to the other actors in the Reconstruction Documentary, neither Marvin nor Lang spoke to one another for the next week.
 Finally, Marvin began talking to Lang and treated him with respect for standing up to him.

 When Pvt.
 Zab is talking to a fellow soldier who is reading the book 'The Dark Deadline' they both drink from a triangular shaped Grants whisky bottle.
 Grants Whiskey didn't sell triangular shaped whisky bottles until 1957.